I Love You Too (2010 film): Cast

-There are also cameo appearances from some prominent Australians, including the actors Rose Byrne and Angus Sampson and comedians Hamish Blake and Dave Lawson.
-Former Strange Idols and Rattling Sabres vocalist, Robert Price, makes a brief appearance as a police man.
+There are also cameo appearances from some prominent Australians, including actor Rose Byrne and comedians Hamish Blake and Dave Lawson.
+Former Strange Idols and Rattling Sabres vocalist, Robert Price, makes a brief appearance as a policeman.

 Release

 Critical reception

 The film received mixed reviews.
 Review aggregator website Rotten Tomatoes reports that 54% of critics gave the film a positive review, based on 13 reviews, with an average score of 5.4/10.